An epicurean adventure to: South Africa

 Ingredients

-- 1 red bell pepper - chopped into small cubes
+- 1 large red bell pepper - chopped into small cubes

 - 5 teaspoons mild curry powder - 25ml